pombredanne/perfetto/docs/security-model.md

   - On Android it runs as nobody:nobody and is allowed to do very little see [traced.te](https://android.googlesource.com/platform/system/sepolicy/+/master/private/traced.te).
   - In Chromium it should run as a utility process.
-  - TODO(primiano): we could use BPF syscall sandboxing both in Chromium and Android.
+  - TODO: we could use BPF syscall sandboxing both in Chromium and Android.
     [Proof of concept](https://android-review.googlesource.com/c/platform/external/perfetto/+/576563)

 **Consumers**